“Once you have tasted the sky, you’ll forever look up.” — Leonardo da Vinci

 7. Sforza Castle | Castello Sforzesco

-Sforza Castle is one of Milan’s most stately structures, a must visit destination in Milan.
-It's a splendid example of Renaissance architecture, the product of the mercenary-turned-politician Francesco Sforza.
+Sforza Castle is one of Milan’s most stately structures, one of the top attractions in Milan.
+It’s a splendid example of Renaissance architecture, the product of the mercenary-turned-politician Francesco Sforza.
 It was the former seat of the Dukes of Milan.
 Leonardo worked and lived in the castle during his tenure in Milan.

 Today, the castle houses various museums.
 In the Sala delle Asse, you’ll find an important Leonardo fresco.
 Commissioned by Ludovico Sforza, it’s the only Leonardo fresco in existence besides The Last Supper.
 The fresco graced the Sforza’s illustrious ceremonial room.